-Carroll County Public Schools believes that web-delivered courses provide alternative opportunities in the delivery of instruction for our students.
-Courses are designed to expand student access to challenging curricula aligned to the Maryland Content Standards and the State Curriculum through the delivery of high-quality online courses for high school credit.
+Carroll County Public Schools (CCPS) believes that web-delivered, virtual courses provide alternative opportunities in the delivery of instruction for our students.
+The Carroll County Virtual Program offers high school courses that are designed to expand student access to challenging curricula aligned to the Maryland College and Career Standards through the delivery of high-quality online courses.